Question:

 Bismihi Ta‘ala

-Wa ‘alaikumus salaam wa rahmatullahi wa barkaatuh
+Wa ‘alaikumus salaam wa rahmatullahi wa barakaatuh

 Respected Sister in Islam

 While your situation, as well as the circumstances faced by many others is really tragic, alhamdulillah there are numerous marriages that are continuing very well.
-A good marriage is only possible if both partners adhere to deen and the sunnah.
+A good marriage is only possible if both partners adhere to Deen and the sunnah.
 This will bring the desired good.
-Therefore, to think negatively of marriage in itself or that every marriage will turn into serious trouble is incorrect.
+Therefore, to think negatively of marriage itself or that every marriage will turn into serious trouble is incorrect.

 This life does not go without difficulties and trials.
 You only understand the beauty of the trial at the end.
 It is like the child who writes his exam and gets entrance into university – he only sees the beauty of the trial he went through after he passes it.
 Exactly the same are the trials of life.
 It is only when life comes to an end with death that one realises the beauty, the good and the excitement it has produced.
 Hence, repeatedly ponder over the rewards and merits that Allah Ta‘ala has in store for those who endure.
 A good guide will be Fazaail-e-Sadaqaat.
 Read it in the mornings and evenings.